Last Updated on 31st January 2022 by Sophie Nadeau

 From romantic ruins to Renaissance architecture, and from medieval fortresses to gothic palaces, there is no shortage of impressive (and often magical) castles dotted throughout the European landscape.
-Whether you’re interested in history, architecture or simply want to see a little fairytale magic for yourself, here are the most beautiful and best castles in Europe:
+So whether you’re interested in history, architecture or simply want to see a little fairytale magic for yourself, here are the most beautiful and best castles in Europe…

 Malbork Castle, Poland

 If you’re looking for the largest castle in the world, then you can’t miss it if you head to Malbork, a small city just an hour’s train ride away from Gdansk in Northern Poland.
 Built by the Teutonic Knights, this castle is not only the largest castle in the world but also the biggest building built entirely from bricks.

 If you plan to visit the castle, then make sure you allocate plenty of time to see its many exhibitions, green spaces and turrets.
 In order to see everything fully (including listening to the very thorough audio guide), you’ll need to set aside at least three hours plus!

 Read more: Best cities for a European autumnal getaway.

 Palace of Pena, Portugal

 Pretty in Portugal, the Palace of Pena is impossibly beautiful and located in the very heart of the Sintra mountains above the equally beautiful town of Sintra.
 When the weather is clear, the castle can be seen from as far away as Lisbon.

 This UNESCO world heritage site was built during the middle ages and many parts of the palace still date back to this period.
 In the 19th-Century Romantic style additions were added, meaning that it easily wins a place in the best castles in Europe.

 Vianden Castle, Luxembourg